unyankee/unyankee.github.io/about.md

  I am a young programmer, who always wanted to know how everything was made.
 I obtained my HND in Computing & Systems Development, at ESAT, and then I got the chance to study abroad on Sheffield, where I got the top mark in the year!!

- Currently I am working as a trainee graphics programmer on Creative Assembly.
+ Currently I am working as associate graphics programmer on Creative Assembly.

 ## What have I done?